Toward Efficient Uncertainty in LLMs through Evidential Knowledge Distillation: Related Work

-\citet{ref3-BKD} proposed Bayesian Knowledge Distillation (BKD), offering a probabilistic reinterpretation of conventional knowledge distillation by grounding it within a Bayesian framework.
-In this approach, the teacher model's output is treated as a prior over the parameters of the student model.
-This Bayesian view not only provides a principled interpretation of the distillation process but also enables the use of Bayesian inference techniques, such as Stochastic Gradient Langevin Dynamics (SGLD), to draw samples from the posterior distribution and quantify uncertainty in the student model's predictions.
-The distillation there transfers knowledge between models but does not help to improve computation overhead.
+A recent work by \cite{ref3-BKD} proposed Bayesian KD, which grounded conventional KD within the Bayesian framework.
+In this approach, the teacher model's output is treated as a prior for the student model, and a posterior is found using Stochastic Gradient Langevin Dynamics~\cite{sgld}.
+The distillation there transfers knowledge between models in a Bayesian way, but does not help to improve computational overhead, which is the primary goal here.